 Volume:Here’s that crazy word, “production” once again.
 If the ultimate goal is a higher paycheck, then a medical transcriptionist will need and want to have a high volume of dictation in order to receive a higher paycheck.
 It’s that simple.

 What platform does Line by Line use?

-The transcription platform that is utilized is Fusion by Dolbey.
-It’s a simple software download that sits on your desktop.
-An Infinity USB pedal is required to play the voice files.
-With the implementation and integration of electronic medical records (EMR), there are various platforms outside of Fusion that Line by Line is required to utilize, as well.
+Line by Line utilizes VoiceWare.
+A simple software download sits on your desktop and a USB pedal is required to play the voice files.
+With the implementation and integration of electronic medical records (EMR), there are various platforms outside of VoiceWare that are required by Line by Line as well.
 This is on a per-transcriptionist basis, however, depending on the client and their dictation/transcription needs.
-All documents are typed in Word format and returned via Line by Line’s ShareFile desktop sync program.
+All documents are typed in Word format and returned via our secure, robust Web Portal.

 How do I apply?

 Simply send your resume along with a cover letter explaining your qualifications and interests to firstname.lastname@example.org